Tarzán (mascot): Tarzán X

-The current mascot, Tarzán X, arrived December 2003 from a family of champion dogs raised in the State of Texas.
+The mascot, Tarzán X, arrived December 2003 from a family of champion dogs raised in the State of Texas.
 The twin daughters of Díaz Piferrer, Margarita and Milagros, have the task of taking care of the canine.
 According to Diaz Piferrer, he even sleeps in their room with air conditioning.
 The dog was donated by the Alumni Association presided by Dr. Fred Soltero Harrington.
 Tarzán was baptized in a mass celebrated by Father Edwin Lugo; the religious act was celebrated on January 3, 2003, in the Student Center Building.
 Tarzán X died on July 9, 2011, of a heart attack.
 Tarzán XI died on October 14, 2020.
 The new Tarzán XII was introduced on October 21, 2020, at UPRM.
 He was born on June 27, 2020.
 He was donated by Dr. Michael Cabán for the Asociación y Fundación Alumni Colegial, presided by Yamileth Valentín Centeno.